-Kick-start a new Dubia roach colony with currently breeding females.
-They can reduce establishment time by up to 70 days for a time savings of almost 40% over newly-emerged adult females!
+Kick-start your Dubia roach breeding project with currently breeding female Dubia roaches.
+They can cut new colony establishment time by up to 70 days compared to newly emerged females, which is a time reduction of almost 40%.

-Based on the average age of our breeders, a lifespan of two years, and a time to maturity of four months, you can expect an average of 10 to 12 months of solid breeding from these females.
-This is plenty of time for many new roach generations to reach maturity and begin producing offspring of their own.
-New adults and nymphs of every size emerge daily once a colony reaches critical mass.
-While the number of adult females required to produce one batch of newborn nymphs each day depends on many factors, the theoretical number in perfect conditions is slightly less than one hundred.
-However, in the real world it may take slightly more.
+Based on a lifespan of two years and a time to maturity of four months, you can expect an average of 10 to 12 months of breeding from these females.
+This is plenty of time to establish a new Dubia roach colony.
+In this time, many new roach generations can reach maturity and produce offspring of their own.
+Once a colony reaches critical mass, new adults and nymphs emerge daily.

-Adult females – particularly heavily gravid ones – may benefit from special care after shipping.
-The best thing for all your new Dubia roaches is moisture-rich fruit like peeled apples and a dark, warm, quiet environment.
-They may be inactive at first but that should change in a few days after they recover.
-Try to give them at least 24 hours to chill out.
+Adult female Dubia roaches – particularly heavy, gravid ones – benefit from special care after shipping.
+The best thing for them when they arrive is plenty of moisture-rich fruits and vegetables, and a dark, warm environment.
+Shipping stresses Dubia roaches in general, and pregnant females tend to handle stress poorer than most.
+When they arrive, try to give them at least 24 hours to chill out.